ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 No separate applications to manage.
 Simple, Scalable, Managed.

-Leverage AWS Connect's Admin backend and workflows.
+Leverage AWS Connect's Admin backend and workflows. -->

-If you're looking to add omnichannel communcation from your customers to your call center agents then look no further.
-[AWS Connect](https://aws.amazon.com/connect) is a cloud contact center that can be seamlessly integrated to any existing agent servicing application.
-In this post, I demonstrate how to get started with AWS Connect and how to integrate the contact control panel ("CCP") directly into a web-based application so that your agents can receive calls, chat with connects and manage interactions from a single user interface.

-The implementation is divided in to two phases:

-- Setting up the AWS Connect instance on your AWS Account
-- Integrating the CCP to your application using [Amazon Connect Stream](https://github.com/amazon-connect/amazon-connect-streams)
+[AWS Connect](https://aws.amazon.com/connect) provides omnichannel communication capabilities directly to customer service agents.
+It enables agents to receive calls, chat with contacts and manage interactions from a single user interface.
+Connect is developer friendly, easy to integrate and highly customizable.
+In this post, I demonstrate how to create and configure an AWS Connect instance and how to integrate it directly to your new or existing web application.

 ## Creating and configuring the AWS Connect instance